vasilismartsis/ADOPSE_IMDB_IMITATION/README.md

     <td>This project was implemented as a desktop application using the .Net framework and the MySQL database for the data storage.
 The project was developed on the IDE "Visual Studio"</td>
   </tr>
 </table>

+**additional information can be found on repository's wiki*